soham30rane/Deep-Multiclass-Audio-Classification/Coursera-Notes/soham/Course4/Course4_week2.md

 * Use deeper Network
 * Increase the width of layers.
 (No. of units or dimensions)

+So one of these things is picked depending on the enironment

 ## Transfer Learning

 Transfer learning refers to using the parameters of a model which has already been trained on some data.
 These parameters are used as a good initialization point for our model.